Carbon Neutral Cities Alliance Members

 As one of the fastest growing cities in America – Seattle add 57 new residents every day – the city must continue to explore bold actions to ensure we meet our climate goals and do our part under the Paris Climate Agreement.
 The focus of these actions is in our largest emissions sectors: buildings and road transportation.

 The overall approach to carbon reductions in our buildings is to provide information, financial and other incentives, and technical assistance, while establishing strong standards for efficiency and emissions.
 To reduce transportation emissions, we are leveraging both technological advances and cultural shifts in how people move around our city to reduce trips and transition our cars, trucks, and buses to fossil fuel-free solutions.
 Seattle City Light is the first carbon neutral utility in the nation.

 Our climate policies are created through a race and social justice lens, to ensure those who are most impacted by climate change and issues of affordability have the opportunity to benefit from solutions.
 Seattle’s Equity and Environment Agenda will guide us as we work with communities of color and lower income residents to create economic opportunities, mitigate cost burdens, and improve quality of life through climate action.Read More

-The vision of a climate-smart Stockholm forms the basis for the Strategy for a fossil-fuel free Stockholm 2040.
+The vision of a climate-smart Stockholm forms the basis of a strategy for a fossil-fuel free Stockholm by 2040.

 Tranquil nature close to the intensity of the city is the defining characteristic of Stockholm.
 Here smart solutions make it simple for all residents to lead eco-friendly lives.
 Without compromising the prospects of future generations, the city can grow and expand based on people’s needs and respect for the natural limits of our planet.